nus-cs2103-AY2324S1/tp/docs/team/spatuly.md

 ### Project: TAvigator

 TAvigator is a desktop address book application used by Teaching Assistants (TAs) to keep track of students' contact details and attendances.
-It aims to provide a one-stop platform curated for NUS SoC Computer Science TAs, streamlining the teaching process for them.
+It aims to provide a one-stop platform curated for TAs teaching Computer Science courses in the National University of Singapore, streamlining the teaching process for them.

 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.